matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 where the ``identifier`` property is a user identifier object, as described in `Identifier types`_.

-For example, to authenticate using the user's Matrix ID, clients whould submit:
+For example, to authenticate using the user's Matrix ID, clients would submit:

 .. code:: json